bmwenda/interview-prep/rails/ror_and_backend.md

 # Common Ruby on Rails Interview Questions

+## What happens from the moment a user types a url in the browser to the moment they get back a response?
+This is a very open ended question and there is so much you can say for every step involved, enough to write a book.
+As you can imagine, different people with different levels and types of experience may give answers of varying depth.
+It really depends on what the recruiter is evaluating for the specific role.
+Below are a few things worth mentioning but you can go as far as talking about load balancing, proxies, caching (browser and server), CDNs and much more.
+It's just enough to get the conversation going.

+1. **URL parsing**: The browser parses the url to extract information like domain name, protocol, port, path and so on.
+2. **DNS resolution**: The browser resolves the IP address of the domain name by checking it's local cache first.
+If not found, it makes a lookup request to the DNS servers.
+3. **TCP/IP connection**: With the IP address known, the browser establishes a TCP (transmission control protocol) connection with the web server.
+4. **HTTP request**: The browser sends a HTTP request to the web server with the required method e.g GET and the request headers.
+5. **Web server**: The web server receives the request and checks the path the browser requested for.
+It starts generating content required to render that page.
+This may involve several steps such as retrieving scripts, styles and images or simply retrieving content from the cache.
+If dynamic content is needed, this is forwarded to the application server.
+6. **Application server**: This handles dynamic content, for example making database queries to retrieve additional information.
+7. **Response**: The server creates a HTTP response and sends it to the browser via the TCP connection.
+The response contains a status code e.g 200, headers and the response body (content).
+8. **Browser processing**: The browser receives the response and interprets the headers and content and decides how to render it.
+9. **Completing additional resource requests**: The browser may need to make more requests to correctly render all the content.
+For example some scripts, style sheets and images may be hosted by different servers and need to be retrieved.
+This process is done the same way as described above in steps 1 - 8.
+10. **Page rendering**: When the browser has fetched all the content it needs, it renders the page and the user can interact with it.

+This [stack exchange answer](https://superuser.com/a/31691) is worth a look.

 ## Observers and callbacks
 ### Observers
 Use the [observer pattern](https://learn.microsoft.com/en-us/dotnet/standard/events/observer-design-pattern) where we have a provider (subject) and one or more observers.
 The subject/provider notifies its observers when an event happens.
 In this way, the observers can perform actions that need to be done as an effect of the subject's events.
 A common use case is sending notifications.